 Radical Materials (21 Feb – 20 Apr) focuses on the practical workshops held at the Bauhaus, which brought together creativity and experimentation with materials with industrial manufacturing processes.
 The Bauhaus was founded on the principle that good design could revolutionise everyday life to create a new and better world.
 Workshops including carpentry, ceramics, glass, metal, graphics, photography and weaving were at the curriculum’s core.
 Some of the most iconic Bauhaus design objects were produced in the metal workshop led by Marianne Brandt under the guidance of László Moholy-Nagy, including the desk set, tray and coaster holder which are displayed in the exhibition.
 Moholy-Nagy’s experiments with materials and the movement of objects and light through space are included in the exhibition in his only abstract film, Ein Lichtspiel: Schwarz Weiss Grau [A Lightplay: Black White Gray] (1930).

-100 years on from the inception of the Bauhaus, which despite its lasting influence only existed from 1919-1933, Construction House will consider how Bauhaus ideas can be applied to a fundamentally changed world.
+100 years on from the inception of the Bauhaus, which despite its lasting influence only existed from 1919-1933, Construction House considers how Bauhaus ideas can be applied to a fundamentally changed world.
 Over six months the studio holders will programme a series of participatory activities and events – including talks, performances, film screenings and practical workshops – to look at these ideas in relation to their own practice and interests in collaboration with other artists, designers and specialist manufacturers across Sheffield.